 Before accessing the documentation associated with an application (with the exception of the proposal abstract), all potential peer reviewers must agree to the following code of conduct.

-Prostate Cancer UK grant reviewers will have their comments (unless permission is explicitly given) and identity kept strictly confidential from applicants by both charity staff and members of the Research Advisory Committee.
+Prostate Cancer UK grant reviewers will have their comments (unless permission is explicitly given) and identity kept strictly confidential from applicants by both charity staff and members of the funding committees.